dillonf2/Phase-4-Project/README.md

    --[/my_reviews/<int:review_id>]: expecting a PATCH or DELETE request.

 ### Production & Acknowledgements
--This application was built using a template that established the basic folders and code connections one might start with.
+-This application was built using a template that established the basic client and server folders and some basic configurations.
--All functionalities and capabilities the application features, both on the front and the back end, were built by me from scratch with help from AI.
+-All functionalities and capabilities the application features, both on the front and the back end, were built by me from scratch.
 -For troubleshooting, refactoring, and creative problem solving, I often turned to Chat GPT.
-Learning remotely, that has been a tremendously helpful resource for me, and I look forward to ways it will help to advance the industry as a whole, mainly through the automation of simple tasks.
+Learning remotely, AI has been a tremendously helpful resource for me, and I look forward to ways it will help to advance the industry as a whole, mainly through the automation of simple tasks and allowing engineers to focus on more creative problem solving outlets.
 -A special thanks goes out to Mr. Enoch Griffin.
-Enoch is an instructor at Flatiron school who has an impressive and in-depth understanding of all of these different concepts; his ability to assist me, identify issues I was struggling to solve, and provide other creative solutions for me was invaluable.
+Enoch is an instructor at Flatiron school who has an impressive and in-depth understanding of all of these different concepts; his ability to assist me, identify issues I was struggling to solve, and provide other creative solutions for me throughout my work on this project was invaluable.